danielmapar/modern-java/README.md

         }
         ```

-* `strictfp`: is a modifier in the Java programming language that restricts floating-point calculations to ensure portability.
-The strictfp command was introduced into Java with the Java virtual machine (JVM) version 1.2 and is available for use on all currently updated Java VMs.
+* `strictfp`: is a modifier in the Java programming language that restricts **floating-point calculations to ensure portability**.
+The `strictfp` command was introduced into Java with the Java virtual machine (JVM) version 1.2 and is available for use on all currently updated Java VMs.

 * `synchronized`: Synchronization in java is the capability to control the access of multiple threads to any shared resource.
 In the Multithreading concept, multiple threads try to access the shared resources at a time to produce inconsistent results.
 The synchronization is necessary for reliable communication between threads.

-* `throw` and `throws`: The throw keyword is used to throw an exception explicitly.
+* `throw` and `throws`: The throw keyword is used to `throw` an exception explicitly.
 It can throw only one exception at a time.
-The throws keyword can be used to declare multiple exceptions, separated by a comma.
+The `throws` keyword can be used to declare multiple exceptions, separated by a comma.

 * `transient`:
-    * Serialization is the process of converting an object into a byte stream, and deserialization is the opposite of it.
+    * Serialization is the process of converting an object into a `byte stream`, and deserialization is the opposite of it.
-    * When we mark any variable as transient, then that variable is not serialized.
+    * When we mark any variable as `transient`, then that variable is not serialized.
 Since transient fields aren't present in the serialized form of an object, the deserialization process would use the default values for such fields when creating an object out of the serialized form.
     * Example:
         ```java
         public class Book implements Serializable {